Gifting is Not a Perk. It’s a strategy.

 Whether or not employees actually feel recognized.

-Gifting transforms recognition from something symbolic into something tangible.
+Corporate gifting transforms recognition from something symbolic into something tangible.
 It makes appreciation visible, personal, and memorable.

 What is Employee Gifting?